jsohlendorff/continuous_time_LTMLE/note_ryalen.typ

 $
 since $tau^(g^*) = oo$ almost surely in $tilde(Q)$.
-Therefore, if we can show that $mean(tilde(Q)) [Y_t]$ does not depend on $pi$, the two identification formulae will coincide.
+Therefore, if we can show that $mean(tilde(Q)) [Y_t]$ does not depend on the Radon-Nikodym derivative $pi_t (dif x)$, the two identification formulae will coincide.
 Thus,
 $
     mean(tilde(Q)) [Y_t] &= mean(tilde(Q)) [N^y (t)] \